-If you choose adoption, Adoption Choices of Arizona adoption agencies in Arizona provide each birth mother with your own personal adoption counselor who guides you through the process in person.
+If you choose adoption, Adoption Choices of Arizona local adoption agencies provide each birth mother with your own personal adoption counselor who guides you through the process in person.
 She can help you get to and from doctor appointments, set up housing, and insurance appointments, such as Medicaid, WIC, and food stamps if you qualify.

 Most importantly, she can talk to you and listen to your feelings while going through the process of adoption.
 The adoption counselor helps you create the adoption plan that is right for you!